noinil/c-tan.com/content/about.md

 author = "Cheng Tan"
 +++

-I started my current job in the [Computational Biophysics Research Team at RIKEN Center for Computational Science](http://www2.riken.jp/TMS2012/cbp/en/index.html) in May 2019.
-I write code for MD software [GENESIS](https://www.r-ccs.riken.jp/labs/cbrt/) and [CafeMol](http://www.cafemol.org).
-My research interests include the following:
+I joined the [Computational Biophysics Research Team at RIKEN Center for Computational Science](http://www2.riken.jp/TMS2012/cbp/en/index.html) in May 2019, where I currently work.
+One of my primary responsibilities is to develop code for molecular dynamics software [GENESIS](https://www.r-ccs.riken.jp/labs/cbrt/) (and [CafeMol](http://www.cafemol.org) in my last job).
+My research interests in computational biophysics are:
 - Modeling biomolecules in molecular dynamics simulations,
-- Biomolecular Liquid-liquid phase separation,
+- Biomolecular condensation via liquid-liquid phase separation,
-- Functional interactions between DNA and protein,
+- Functional conformational changes of protein and DNA,
 - Multi-scale organization of the genome.

-To participate in a sport without any physical contact, I started practicing the Rubik's cube in 2009, and I broke the Chinese national record for the 2×2×2 cube in a game in 2010.
-Unfortunately, I lost my passion for keeping practicing since then.
-You can find my official records from [World Cube Association](https://www.worldcubeassociation.org/persons/2009TANC02).
+In addition to my professional work, I enjoy participating in non-contact sports, and in 2009, I began practicing the Rubik's cube.
+My passion and dedication paid off in 2010, when I set a new Chinese national record for the 2×2 cube during a competition.
+Although I have not maintained the same level of practice since then, I am still proud of my achievement and encourage others to pursue their hobbies and passions outside of work.
+For those interested, my official records can be found on the [World Cube Association website](https://www.worldcubeassociation.org/persons/2009TANC02).

 ## Education